heleifz/EzJson/readme.md

 ![](https://travis-ci.org/heleifz/EzJson.svg?branch=master)

-## A Fast and minimalist JSON Library
+## A Fast and Minimalist JSON Library

 EzJSON is a fast and minimalist JSON library.

 ## Installation